H0rn0chse/LoKaBu/README.md

 ## Usage on other Platforms then Windows
 You have to build (and sign) your platform-dependent build yourself or just use this repository locally.

-## Roadmap
-  * Implementation of the analyitcal view
-  * Unit tests and E2E tests
-  * Automatic updates

 ## Contributions
   * The Logo was made by [Kirschdrache](https://www.deviantart.com/kirschdrache)
   * The busy indicator was made available by loading.io/css/